RustFields/rustfields.github.io/design/detailed-design.md

 ### Field Calculus Execution
 The concept of field calculus execution corresponds to a function from the local device `Context` to an `Export` that contains several informations regarding the execution of the aggregate program.
-The execution is carried over in rounds by repeatedly updating the local context, calling the `round` function and producing the local export that, alingside the neighbouring exports will form the context for the next round of computation.
+The execution is carried over in rounds by repeatedly updating the local context, calling the `round` function and producing the local export that, alongside the neighboring exports will form the context for the next round of computation.
 Here's the signature of the round function:

 ```scala
 def round(c: Context, e: => Any = main()): Export